CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_06_Lab1_Ex1_Phishing_attack.md

 ### Task 1: Enable Mulit-factor authentication for Holly Dickson

-1. On LON-CL1, Go to the Office 365 Security & Compliance center `https://protection.office.com` and login as **Holly Dickson**.
+1. On LON-CL1, Go to the Office 365 Security & Compliance center `https://protection.office.com` and login as **Holly Dickson** as credentials given in Lab Environment Details Page.

 2. Click **Threat management**, and then click **Attack simulator**.